• Skip to primary navigation

 When you fill the Instant pot with food, the timer will only turn on counting backward once the instant pot rises to pressure.

 Instant Pot is one of the most popular kitchen appliances.
-It is fast and convenient way to cook delicious food.
+It is a fast and convenient way to cook delicious food.
 The only problem is that the preheat time for Instant Pot is a little long – it can take up to 20 minutes to get the Instant Pot ready for cooking.
 But there is a way to speed up that preheat time.

 Operating our average period, it says that your meal will take you between 20-25 minutes to cook suitably.
 You might feel that this is basic cooking time, but there’s extra.